lambdan/FG_Worms3DClone/README.md

 ### Turn Based Game

 - Turn based local multiplayer using the same input device (keyboard/mouse/gamepad)
-- Up to 8 players supported
+- Up to n players supported
-	- No engine limit, just that the map only has 8 spawn points
+	- No engine limit.
+It's limited by how many spawn points the level has (Flatland has 9, Forest has 4).
 - Simple AI Opponent

 ### Pickups

 - 4 different pickups related to worm health:
-	- +50 Health
+	- Health pickup (the red cross)
-	- -Poison (takes a chunk of HP and reduces your max HP)
-	- Max HP Increase
+	- Max HP Increase (the green cross)
-	- Temporary Invincibility
+	- Temporary Invincibility (the star)
 - Pickups for each weapon

 ### Terrain

 - Basic Unity Terrain
+- Simple destructible terrain (shrinks when you shoot them until they're so small they get destroyed)

 ### Misc

-- High score that is kept through game sessions
+- High score that is kept through game sessions, keeping track of score, player name and date
-	- It records most turns played in a single game

 ### Player

 - A player only controls one worm at a time, but can switch between all the alive worms on their team
 - Has hit points
 - Custom character controller
 - Worm can only move a limited range (time limited)

 ### Camera